Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Conclusions

-The iterative procedure allowed us to determine a set of electron collision cross sections in C$_{3}$H$_{2}$F$_{4}$.
-Thanks to the set proposed in this work, the calculations of drift velocity and effective ionization rate coefficient as a function of $E/N$ turn out to be consistent with experimental measurements in pure C$_{3}$H$_{2}$F$_{4}$ and in gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$.
-In addition, a very accurate prediction of the reduced critical electric field strength as a function of the pressure is also possible with our set of electron cross sections.
-However, a poor agreement is observed for the longitudinal diffusion coefficient in pure C$_{3}$H$_{2}$F$_{4}$ for values of $E/N$ lower than 100 Td, and for the drift velocity and the effective ionization rate coefficient in Ar-based gas mixtures with addition of C$_{3}$H$_{2}$F$_{4}$.
-This suggests that further modifications of the present set would be advisable in order to improve even more the agreement with the experimental data.
-In this sense, direct measurements of electron collision cross sections of C$_{3}$H$_{2}$F$_{4}$, especially in beam experiments, as well as the experimental determination of the Penning effect in gas mixtures of C$_{3}$H$_{2}$F$_{4}$/Ar would be needed.
-Nevertheless, the present set of electron cross sections in the current version can provide useful information for a number of research studies and simulations.
-Indeed, our electron collision cross sections of C$_{3}$H$_{2}$F$_{4}$ have already been used to evaluate the efficiency curve of resistive plate chambers with C$_{3}$H$_{2}$F$_{4}$-based gas mixtures.
-This provided a novel strategy of study to substitute the current C$_{2}$H$_{2}$F$_{4}$-based gas mixture with C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ in such particle detectors.
-Preliminary results are very encouraging \cite{Bianchiphdthesis, bianchiRPC2020}.
-In addition, the present set of cross sections allows for the accurate prediction of the reduced critical electric field strength in pure C$_{3}$H$_{2}$F$_{4}$ and in gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$.
-This could turn out to be useful in the usage of C$_{3}$H$_{2}$F$_{4}$ in gaseous voltage insulation applications as well as in the investigation of a positive synergy of C$_{3}$H$_{2}$F$_{4}$ with other suitable buffer gases.
+In this study, we implemented an iterative procedure to obtain a complete set of electron collision cross sections in tetrafluoropropene C$_{3}$H$_{2}$F$_{4}$ with the trade name HFO1234ze(E).
+The technique, widely used for numerous gas molecules including those with multiple fluorine atoms, consists of adjusting the cross sections of an initial set to progressively improve the agreement between the calculated swarm parameters and the experimental measurements.
+Using the electron collision cross sections proposed in this work, the computed drift velocity and effective ionization rate coefficient as a function of $E/N$ are in agreement with experimental measurements, both in pure C$_{3}$H$_{2}$F$_{4}$ and in gas mixtures containing varying percentages of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$.
+Our set of electron collision cross sections also enables an accurate prediction of the reduced critical electric field strength as a function of pressure.
+However, discrepancies are observed in the agreement between simulated and measured values of the longitudinal diffusion coefficient in pure C$_{3}$H$_{2}$F$_{4}$ for $E/N$ values lower than 100 Td.
+This suggests that further adjustments to the current set may be needed to enhance the agreement with the experimental data for $E/N$ values lower than 100 Td.
+Direct measurements of at least some electron collision cross sections of C$_{3}$H$_{2}$F$_{4}$ would be advisable.
+Another limitation that has been found concerns the simulation of drift velocity and effective ionization rate coefficient in Ar-based gas mixtures with the addition of C$_{3}$H$_{2}$F$_{4}$.
+This is expected due to the Penning effect between Ar and C$_{3}$H$_{2}$F$_{4}$, as already reported in the literature.
+Nevertheless, the current version of electron collision cross sections presented here provides valuable insights for numerous studies, especially regarding the substitution of standard mixtures in RPCs with more environmental-friendly gas mixtures containing C$_{3}$H$_{2}$F$_{4}$.
+In this context, the current set of electron collision cross sections is applicable in simulating RPCs, as they are typically operated at $E/N$ values higher than 100 Td, and Ar is usually not included in their gas mixtures.
+To highlight the effectiveness of our set of electron collision cross sections in simulating electron swarm parameters in gas mixtures for RPCs, some simulations have been presented in this work.
+These simulation results concerning the effective ionization Townsend coefficient, obtained in both pure C$_{3}$H$_{2}$F$_{4}$ and a gas mixture with 50\% C$_{3}$H$_{2}$F$_{4}$ and 50\% CO$_{2}$, are consistent with experimental measurements.